 Ghost Tower of Warwick Castle

-Warwick Castle, which proudly displays more than 1,000 pieces of arms and armor in the Great Hall, possesses an extensive history spanning more than 1,000 years.
-Warwick Castle was associated with various historic events including the Norman conquest of England, Hundred Years' War between England and France, and the War of the Roses.
-Following the War of the Roses, a peaceful existence began at Warwick Castle.
+Warwick Castle, which proudly displays over 1,000 pieces of arms and armor in the Great Hall, has an extensive history spanning over 1,000 years.
+Warwick Castle was associated with various historical events, including the Norman conquest of England, the Hundred Years' War between England and France, and the War of the Roses.
+A peaceful existence began at Warwick Castle following the War of the Roses.
 Moreover, it served as the home to the mighty Earls of Warwick.

 With its rich history, Warwick Castle is the location of many ghostly legends.

 Unearthly growls have been heard in the dungeon, where people have reported encountering an evil spirit, said to be an elementary who manifests into human form.
 In other areas of the castle, physical sensations of being pushed or grabbed are experienced by visitors, as well as drastic temperature changes.